A step-by-step introduction to crafting a great narrative

 This lie–and the many others told in support of this claim–leads many astray.
 Writers force fit Dramatica’s concepts into their understandings, breaking many of the theory’s revolutionary findings.

-The Influence Character is not the Main Character by any other name.
+The Obstacle Character is not the Main Character by any other name.
 Like the misconception that Protagonist means Good Guy and Antagonist means Bad Guy, the idea that the “Character” portion of Main Character refers to a fully realized three-dimensional person undermines the purpose of this important point-of-view.

-When it comes to identifying the Influence Character of a particular narrative the emphasis is on the point-of-view of this Throughline, not the character.
-The You perspective–as in ”You have a strange way of seeing things, old man” or ”You put yourself in this position, not me” or ”You know, you’re a real pain in the butt” is the point-of-view held by the Influence Character Throughline as seen from the Main Character Perspective of I.
+When it comes to identifying the Obstacle Character of a particular narrative the emphasis is on the point-of-view of this Throughline, not the character.
+The You perspective–as in ”You have a strange way of seeing things, old man” or ”You put yourself in this position, not me” or ”You know, you’re a real pain in the butt” is the point-of-view held by the Obstacle Character Throughline as seen from the Main Character Perspective of I.

 That connection is super important.